sadiq890/Store-Analysis-PowerBI/README.md

 # Store-Analysis-PowerBI

-Owner of Madhav Store wants us to help them create a dashboard to track and analyze their online sales across India
+Owner of an Ecommerce Store wants us to help them create a dashboard to track and analyze their online sales across India